HiteshkumarPrajapati/cybersecurity/projects/Risk Register/risk-register-saas-crm.md

 ---

-## CRM-R11 — Business email compromise targeting Finance (invoice fraud)
+## CRM-R11 (Business email compromise targeting Finance, invoice fraud)

 **Risk description:** If a Finance team member receives a spoofed or compromised email impersonating a supplier, executive, or customer requesting a change to bank details or an urgent payment, CloudReach could suffer direct financial loss through fraudulent payment.

-**Threat / Vulnerability:** Social engineering / business email compromise (BEC); this remains one of the most reported and highest-loss cybercrime categories for Australian businesses per the ACSC Annual Cyber Threat Report.
+**Threat / Vulnerability:** Social engineering / business email compromise (BEC) this remains one of the most reported and highest-loss cybercrime categories for Australian businesses per the ACSC Annual Cyber Threat Report.

-**Existing controls:** Dual-authorisation required for payments over $5,000; DMARC/DKIM/SPF configured on the corporate domain; no verbal/callback verification requirement currently mandated for bank detail changes.
+**Existing controls:** Dual-authorisation required for payments over $5,000 DMARC/DKIM/SPF configured on the corporate domain no verbal/callback verification requirement currently mandated for bank detail changes.

 | | Likelihood | Impact | Rating |
 |---|---|---|---|